Meet Our Team:

 Dr. Linger is an Integrative Health Practitioner with a background, training and practice in contemporary neuroscience, psycho-physiology, mind-body medicine, psychology, public health, community development, substance use and co-occurring disorders, holistic therapy and business.
 Her work focuses on the impact of individuals, families and communities who experience trauma, poverty, substance use disorders, chronic disease and mental illness.

-She understands well the impact of addiction as she is a mother who has lost two children to a substance use disorder (one to an opioid overdose), as well as two nephews and her younger sister.
-She commits her life to service and increasing understanding and support for the recovery movement including but not limited to substance use disorder and brain function, stigma reduction and the importance of language, genetic predisposition to substance use disorder as well as the power of epi-genetics.
+She commits her life to service and increasing understanding and support for the recovery movement, including but not limited to substance use disorder and brain function, stigma reduction and the importance of language, genetic predisposition to substance use disorder as well as the power of epigenetics.

-Dr. Linger is an internationally renowned community advocate, organizer, trainer, facilitator, holistic therapist and university professor having taught at Columbia University, Cornell University, Atlantic University, William Peace University, Meredith College and others.
-She is an appointed member of Shaw University’s Internal Review Board, a published author of academic and peer reviewed journal articles.
-She is also a Supervisor and Faculty member with the Center for Mind-Body Medicine, since 2008 and a Mindfulness Instructor for UNC Integrative Medicine and Rehabilitation Dept. She has worked to promote addiction recovery, resiliency and reduce experiences of trauma both in the U.S. and internationally for over 30 years.
+Dr. Linger is an internationally renowned community advocate, organizer, trainer, facilitator, holistic therapist, and university professor, having taught at Columbia University, Cornell University, Atlantic University, William Peace University, and Meredith College.
+She is an appointed Shaw University Internal Review Board member and a published author of academic and peer-reviewed journal articles.
+She has also been a supervisor and faculty member with the Center for Mind-Body Medicine since 2008 and a mindfulness instructor for UNC Integrative Medicine and Rehabilitation Dept. She has worked to promote addiction recovery and resiliency and reduce experiences of trauma both in the U.S. and internationally for over 30 years.

-Dr. Linger is also a corporate systems efficiency expert and coach working with Fortune 500 corporations and non-profits to increase their efficiency, build effective teams and leaders, resolve conflict, enhance performance, create a culture of wellness and implement diversity initiatives.
-She is a family member of a person in long term recovery and a recovery ally.
-She works with emerging and recovery organizations teaching and coaching them around issues of sustainability and capacity building using an Appreciative Inquiry and Participatory Action process.
+Dr. Linger is also a corporate systems efficiency expert and coach working with Fortune 500 corporations and non-profits to increase their efficiency, build effective teams and leaders, resolve conflict, enhance performance, create a culture of wellness, and implement diversity initiatives.
+She is a family member of a person in long-term recovery and a recovery ally.
+She works with emerging and recovery organizations, teaching and coaching them around sustainability and capacity-building issues using an Appreciative Inquiry and Participatory Action process.

 -